Fathers & Sons // The Patrol Series

 Spare Batteries or Backup Light

 If your headlamp uses batteries, bring spares.
 If it's rechargeable, bring a small power bank to top it off.
-A dead headlamp at 2am is not fun.
+You'll be glad you have backup power if your headlamp dies mid-trip.

 05